How to Prepare for a ZPIC Audit

 Seek Help with ZPIC Audits from Proven Health Care Lawyers

-Our health care and medical law team at Hendershot, Cannon & Hisey, P.C. leverages years of experience in helping providers and medical business professionals through a range of compliance matters, from drafting contracts and billing policies to developing compliance plans, preparing for and navigating audits and investigations, and defending clients against fraud accusations.
+Our health care and medical law team at Hendershot, Cowart & Hisey, P.C. leverages years of experience in helping providers and medical business professionals through a range of compliance matters, from drafting contracts and billing policies to developing compliance plans, preparing for and navigating audits and investigations, and defending clients against fraud accusations.